 If you love healthy vegan desserts, then you are at the right place!
 I already have plenty of them on my website, with my favorites being my recent no bake peanut butter fudge and my vegan matcha cookies, but this time I felt like a gooey and fudgy vegan banana brownies.

 And these are so yummy!
-I highly recommend you to try making this recipe instead of banana bread (although very delicious too, of course) next time you have a bunch of perfectly ripe bananas that are dying to be baked into something.
+I highly recommend you to try making this recipe instead of banana bread (although very delicious too, of course) next time you have a bunch of perfectly ripe bananas that are ready to be baked into something.
 Especially if craving chocolate.
 These healthy banana brownies are so easy, flavorful and even low-in-fat!

 Plus, this banana brownie recipe is very satisfying: it really feels like a treat, but will also make you feel good!
 Even though they are made dairy-free, without oil (no coconut oil), egg-free and without vegan butter, they are incredibly soft, very moist and very very chocolatey.
 The bananas add an extra sweetness naturally, but also bind the ingredients together and help keep the brownies ultra moist.